ariasAleia/OOP_Python/README.md

 But wait...
 Do you see the same that I am seeing?
 Yep, we still have an argument in that method.
 It is indeed not *self* but there is still a word: *cls*.
 Well, basically that occurs because we need anyway to call the function from the class and therefore the first argument of the class method is class, in a short way *cls*.
 That means that: (Here comes sth important!)

 **No matter if it's a class or instance method.
-Methods in Python must always have an argument.
+Methods of a class or of an instance in Python must always have an argument.
 It is *self* for instance methods or it is *cls* for class methods.
-But the important point is that we always receive at least an argument**
+But the important point is that we always receive at least an argument.
+But take care: That's different if we are dealing with static methods**

 Btw, I think that the words *self* and *cls* must not be exactly those ones but we already know that convention is sth that helps readability and yep, life is easier and better when people do it.